pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     $ pip install psycopg2

-The ``uri`` for PostgreSQL would look something like this.
+The ``uri`` for PostgreSQL used with this driver would look something like this.

 .. code::

-    postgresql://username:password@localhost:5432/eventsourcing
+    postgresql+psycopg2://username:password@localhost:5432/eventsourcing

 SQLite